Olliemint/Just-a-Journal/README.md

 * Bootstrap3

 ### Prerequisites
-To work with Pitch-Up App you need to have some few prerequisites.
+To work with Just-a -Journal App you need to have some few prerequisites.

 * Python3.8